Jase-Dryden/Math/System_of_Equations/README.md

 ```

-I first had to ask the user to enter in the coefficients and constants of each of the equations.
+I first had to ask the user to enter in the coefficients and constants of each of the equations.As an example if I have the equation 3x - 5y + 4z = 5, my coefficients would be 3, -5, 4 and my constant would be 5.
 The coefficients would be separated by commas to make it easier for to separate the values.

 ```python
 r1 = input("Enter the first equation's coefficients separtaed by commas: \n")